-There is so much information about the Keto Diet online and books, but it seems that many get bogged down in all the details.
-Here is a simple guide to getting started with keto that brings together all the information and resources you need to be successful.
+There is so much information about the Keto Diet online and in books, but it seems that many get bogged down in all the details.
+Here is a simple guide on how to start Keto that brings together all the information and resources you need to be successful.

 Keto is one of the simpler diets to follow.
 You don’t have to count calories or points, you can eat eggs and bacon for breakfast, and you don’t have to exercise for hours and hours on end.
 It can take some getting used to, especially if you’ve previously tried low-fat diets, but your body and mind will thank you for it!

 Getting Started With Keto

 Though I refer to it here as the Keto “diet,” Keto is not a diet – it’s a lifestyle.
 As you get started with Keto, you’ll most likely find that it’s easier – and more satisfying – than any lifestyle change you’ve ever tried.
 You get to eat full flavor, full-fat foods and lose weight while feeling great.
 It doesn’t get much better than that!
 While you’re here, be sure to check out my best Keto resources for beginners.

 Keto Apps – Getting Started with an App to Track Macros

 While many people prefer the accountability of an app to help them track their fat, protein, and carbs, I have found that I don’t have the brain space.
 My goal is food freedom, and I know myself well enough to know that tracking every bite of food that goes into my mouth would call me to obsess.
 Why I don’t track Macros on the Keto Diet explains the many reasons why I choose only to count net carbs in my head.